 After Mary Shelley’s father’s arrest as a traitor, Mary Shelley flees to her aunt’s home in southern California.
 There she hopes to find safety from the ugliness of war and the Spanish Influenza epidemic.
 When Mary Shelley arrives, she learns the flu epidemic is as alive and dangerous as it was in her Oregon hometown.
 She also discovers her childhood sweetheart, now a US soldier, apparently missing.

-With so many families grieving loved ones lost to war or disease, many people turn to Spiritualism, seeking help from famed photographer who claims to capture spirits of dearly departed in his portraits of the living. … Continue reading →
+With so many families grieving loved ones lost to war or disease, many people turn to Spiritualism, seeking help from famed photographer who claims to capture spirits of dearly departed in his portraits of … Continue reading →

 Three brothers and a young girl fight for survival within the towering walls of the Safe Lands.
 Despite its name, the city is ravaged with disease and infested with corruption.
 Each brother follows a mission: to find a cure for the sick; to free the captives; to take down the Safe Lands in a rebellion.